 |Black or African American||371|

 |Hispanic or Latino||416|

-Students from other countries are interested in Clinical Laboratory Science, too.
+Clinical Laboratory Science appeals to people across the globe.
 About 3.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 - South Korea